danialowen/danialowen.github.io/index.md

 ## My Work

-This website will provide the relevant links to some of my work completed during my academic research.
-Within each link there will be a brief description of the work and a link to the code (most likely on GitHub repositories).
+This website will provide the links to some of my work completed during my academic research.
+Within each link there will be a brief description of the work and a link to the code (most likely on [GitHub Profile](https://github.com/danialowen)).
 Feel free to contact me with any suggestions or questions regarding any of my projects by emailing me on: *d.w.owen@liverpool.ac.uk*

 ### Agent Based Model